Defined Benefit Plans

 Use Them for Large Tax-Deductible Contributions

-Most people think of Defined Benefit plans as old-school plans that no one uses anymore.
-Because of a relatively recent tax law change, these plans are back and may just be wheat you are looking for to build your wealth for retirement..
+Most people think of Defined Benefit Plans as old-school plans that no one uses anymore.
+Because of a relatively recent tax law change, these plans are back and may just be what you are looking for to build your wealth for retirement.

 Defined Benefit Plans — Could Be Great For Late Starters!